 I might also go back and do a little acting again or maybe even help manage a theater.
 Oh why stop there???
 I could build my own small neighborhood theater!!!
 (Another few million for start-up costs and sustained operating capital should do nicely.
 It is small, after all.)

 My theater would have plays and readings (sometimes by me) and art from local artists on the wall.
 And original music and classes and workshops and opportunities for people to hang out and express themselves creatively through all kinds of art.
-(Wheeee!
-This is fun.)
+(I’m enjoying this.)

-Plus of course, I would visit friends all over the country – and elsewhere.
+Plus of course, I would visit friends all over the country — and then maybe new friends around the world.

 Then I’d put another $50 million or so into a foundation I’d create to donate money to organizations I think are doing a great job.
 Without them ever having to apply.
 Just a surprise donation.
-More fun!
+I would love that!

 The rest I’d divide among friends and family and maybe invest in an environmental project or two I believe in.
 Oh yeah … and while I’m thinking about it, I’d use some of my original pot of money to buy myself a nice QUIET 2-bedroom apartment in Brooklyn.
 That’s the main thing I really want.